nozpheratu/agilecrm-wrapper/README.md

-AgileCRM Ruby Client
+AgileCRMWrapper
 =================

 This project is a ruby client that wraps the [AgileCRM REST API](https://www.agilecrm.com/api/rest). **Note: This is not an official project, you're welcome to use it but don't expect the AgileCRM team to support it.**

-At present, only operations related to the **contacts** resource are supported.
-This client is early in development, but it will slowly evolve to support other kinds of operations.
+At present, only operations related to the **contacts** and **notes** resources are supported.
+Need something added?
+Make a feature request in the issues tab.
 Pull requests are always welcome.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'agilecrm', github: 'nozpheratu/agilecrm-ruby-api'
+    gem 'agilecrm-wrapper'

 And then execute: